Reading Aloud Tips for ESL and EFL Students

 Why is Reading Aloud Important for ESL and EFL Students?

 Reading aloud is an excellent method for improving an ESL or EFL student's reading, writing, listening, and speaking skills.
-The problem is that most students don't like to read out aloud.
+The problem is that most students don't like to read out loud.
 Motivating the unwilling student to read out aloud will reap long-term benefits in the form of a more proficient ESL or EFL learner.

 Advantages Of Reading Aloud

 I was not an advocate of having students reading aloud until I realized it could improve proficiency in all four language skills.
 Without actually reading aloud, reading can be a very boring passive skill.
 By reading aloud, my students use the language in an active manner, and English becomes more interesting and exciting.
 This is especially the case when the student has a teacher reading articles and stories that make the language come to life through intonation, stress on words, the tone of voice, and all the theatrics involved in reciting a movie script.

 My students who have read aloud have also improved their vocabulary and writing skills.
 By reciting words, expressions, and sentences, a student is more likely to remember and understand the language than by just passively glancing at it.
 If a student reads out loud, he or she improves sentence structure fluency.
 This is done by grouping the correct number of words with both the subject and predicate of a sentence.
 If this is done, it will carry over to writing and assist the student in writing better sentences and paragraphs.

 Why Don't Students Like Reading Aloud?

 Having established the importance of reading aloud, the problem exists getting students to actually get up out of their seats and read out loud in front of the class.
 Many students dread doing this for various reasons.
 The primary reasons are shyness, lack of self-confidence, and not wanting to be embarrassed in front of their classmates.
 This being the case, it falls on the teacher to think of a way to motivate students to read aloud.